-What is Home Sleep Testing?
+What is Home Sleep Apnoea Testing?

-How home sleep testing works
+How home sleep apnoea testing works

 Upon waking in the morning, the device is removed and returned to the hospital, so that the recorded data can be assessed.
 Commonly, in conjunction with a comprehensive paper questionnaire (about the individual’s reported sleepiness and medical history etc.).

-The rules around home sleep testing vary.
-In some countries dependent upon the number of parameters assessed overnight (machine sophistication) and the completeness of the questionnaire, the report is sufficient for a diagnosis of obstructive sleep apnoea, while in other countries home sleep testing is used, in perhaps a less formal way, to identify those that require further investigation in a hospital or sleep laboratory.
+The rules around home sleep apnoea testing vary.
+In some countries dependent upon the number of parameters assessed overnight (machine sophistication) and the completeness of the questionnaire, the report is sufficient for a diagnosis of obstructive sleep apnoea, while in other countries home sleep apnoea testing is used, in perhaps a less formal way, to identify those that require further investigation in a hospital or sleep laboratory.

-Created by Adrian Zacher | Page last updated 9th Mar 2017 | ASAP™ is CE marked standalone, software as a medical device (SaMD).
+Created by Adrian Zacher | Page last updated 11th March 2020 | ASAP™ is CE marked standalone, software as a medical device (SaMD).